6 Tips for Improving Your Marketing Automation

 You’ll often hear that “inbound” marketing shortens the sales cycle.
 This can be true.
 But what you don’t hear is that now the marketing cycle is longer.

-Marketing automation tools are the best way to sort leads into “hot” and “cold” with a rating system that adheres to your definition of a valuable lead.
+Marketing automation tools are the best way to sort leads into “hot” and “cold” categories, using a rating system that aligns with your definition of a valuable lead.

-For B2B lead generation the criteria for rating a good lead may include the respondent’s job title, industry, and the size of his or her company.
+For B2B lead generation, the criteria for rating a good lead may include the respondent’s job title, industry, and company size.

-Through the magic of marketing automation, a marketer can further break down the scoring system to include additional information which is equally important but often overlooked, such as:
+Through the magic of marketing automation, a marketer can further break down the scoring system to include additional information that is equally important but often overlooked, such as:

 • Number of pages viewed